 The rationale of the webinar conference:

-Since the establishment of ESSTI promising developments have been observed in the research endeavours while efforts in technology developments are lagging.
+Since the establishment of ESSTI promising developments have been observed in the research endeavors while efforts in technology developments are lagging.
 The launching of the first Ethiopian Remote Sensing Satellite (ETRSS-1) has been one of the significant steps forward for ESSTI and Ethiopia that stimulated efforts to strive for more ambitious and mega projects in this regard.

 To assess the current status and impact of the research and applications development in the space science themes, the SSARD department at ESSTI is taking the initiative to conduct a webinar conference late December 2020 or early January 2021.